 Plantar Fasciitis Treatment

-Plantar fasciitis is associated with pain on your heel bone and/or in the arch of your foot.
-In this article, we will discuss the most evidence-based plantar fasciitis treatment methods available.
-If you want more information about what Plantar-Fasciitis is and plantar fasciitis causes, then please read our article here.
+Plantar fasciitis is associated with pain in your heel bone and/or in the arch of your foot.
+This article will discuss the most evidence-based plantar fasciitis treatment methods available.
+If you want more information about what Plantar-Fasciitis is and what plantar fasciitis causes, then please read our article here.

 There is a small body of evidence to suggest that if you wear a splint or sock overnight, it maintains tension on the plantar fascia and can reduce your morning pain.
-On a practical level, we have found that plantar fascia splints are obtrusive and uncomfortable.
+Practically, we have found that plantar fascia splints are obtrusive and uncomfortable.
 As a result, people tend to take them off in the middle of the night.
 Therefore they tend to be ineffective.

-All forms of physical therapy, whether it is massage, mobilisations or manipulations provide you with short-term relief through the stimulation of mechanoreceptors.
-This can reduce your levels of pain, and therefore immediately after your treatment you may experience some symptom relief.
-We have found this can be useful if you have particularly high levels of pain, to facilitate long-term rehabilitation.
+All forms of physical therapy, whether it is massage, mobilisations or manipulations, provide you with short-term relief through the stimulation of mechanoreceptors.
+This can reduce your pain levels; therefore, immediately after your treatment, you may experience some symptom relief.
+We have found this can be useful to facilitate long-term rehabilitation if you have exceptionally high levels of pain.

-It is important to remember that there is an inflammatory element to Plantar Fasciitis and therefore pressing on it with a hard plantar fasciitis ball is unlikely to help.
-Foam rolling areas, such as the calf and mid-foot may provide you with some relief.
-When using a frozen bottle of water, you are essentially numbing the area which can give short-term relief.
+It is important to remember that there is an inflammatory element to Plantar Fasciitis; therefore, pressing on it with a hard plantar fasciitis ball is unlikely to help.
+Foam rolling areas, such as the calf and mid-foot, may provide you with some relief.
+When using a frozen bottle of water, you are essentially numbing the area, which can give short-term relief.

-Applying Plantar Fasciitis taping to your foot can reduce the intensity of your symptoms by reducing the amount of stretch that is placed on your plantar fascia when you walk.
-If plantar fasciitis taping reduces your symptoms or alleviates them completely, then there is scope to argue that an orthotic may be beneficial in the short to medium term.
+Applying Plantar Fasciitis taping to your foot can reduce the intensity of your symptoms by reducing the amount of stretch placed on your plantar fascia when you walk.
+If plantar fasciitis taping reduces your symptoms or alleviates them thoroughly, then there is scope to argue that an orthotic may be beneficial in short to medium term.

 Long-Term Plantar Fasciitis Treatment: